 Stop the Auction

 The Big Ask

 * The advent of electronic bidding has allowed for this element to be placed nearly anywhere In the evening.
 Discuss the best situation with your auctioneer.

 Transitioning to Electronic Bidding Devices

-Using electronic bidding devices is easily the biggest advance in Charity Auctions in the last decade.
+Using electronic bidding devices is one of the biggest advances in Charity Auctions in Recent years.
 The simple answer is "yes" you will make more money if you utilize them for your auction.
-Most companies will tell you, and I agree, that you will gain 20-30% in yield, regardless of which company you choose.
-Simply having a computer manage bids in those last 3 minutes of your Silent Auction is enough to ensure immediate benefits.
+Most companies will tell you, and I agree, that you Should realize a 20-30% increase in yield, regardless of which company you choose.
+Having a few micro-chips manage your bids in those last 3 minutes of your Silent Auction is enough to ensure immediate benefits.

-The cost is an issue for some groups, and rightfully so.
-Talk to the available vendors out there and go with one that meets your specific needs.
-Smart phones, tablets and combination of both are all available.
+The cost will be a factor for some groups, and rightfully so.
+Talk to the available vendors and go with one that meets your specific needs.
 The companies I list are all great, but every client has unique needs.
-I welcome the opportunity to help clients find the right fit.
+I work with nearly every company out there and welcome the opportunity to help clients find the right fit.